 In addition to the built-in text postprocessing algorithm, you can add your own

-custom text replacement scheme via a text file named
+custom text replacement scheme via a UTF-8-encoded tab-delimited text file named

 where x is the ISO639-3 language code.
-The UTF-8-encoded file should contain equal
+Both plain and Regex text

 Some built-in tools are provided to merge several images or PDF files into a single one for convenient OCR operations, or to split a PDF file into smaller ones if it is too large, which can cause out-of-memory exceptions.
 Pasting images from clipboard is supported.